signalfx/maestro-ng/docs/environment.rst

 - ``ulimits``, to override the default ulimits for a container.
 You can either specify a single limit as an integer or soft/hard limits as a mapping.

+- ``user``, to set the name of the user under which the container's processes will run.

 For example:

 .. code-block:: yaml